Central vacuum cleaner: Installation

 This central vacuum power unit has been installed high on a basement wall to reduce risk of damage from flooding, but requiring a ladder for maintenance.

 A principal concern when designing a central vacuum system is avoiding situations likely to cause clogging of the piping with debris such as toothpicks, hairpins, needles, or similar-shaped objects.
 The most important safeguard is at the vacuum inlets, which are intentionally designed with a tighter radius of curvature than any other bends in the system.
 This is done to ensure that if any vacuumed debris becomes stuck, it will jam right at the inlet, where it is easiest to discover and remove.
-Well-designed central vacuum piping rarely or never clogs unless severely abused (e.g. vacuuming wet plaster, wet flour, or other sticky substances).
+Well-designed central vacuum piping rarely or never clogs unless severely abused (e.g. with wet sticky substances).

 The wall inlets are connected to the power unit by piping which can be run inside walls, or through vertical pipe chases, closets, the attic, basement, or the cold air return ducts (if permitted by building code).
 In new construction, the vacuum piping is usually installed during a "rough-in" phase once the building interior framing is complete, after other in-wall utilities (e.g. plumbing, HVAC, electrical, etc.), and just before drywall, panelling, or other surface finishes are installed.
 However, there are advantages to installing vacuum piping before cabling (for electric power, telephone, Internet data, etc.), since routing of wiring is usually less constrained than piping.
 In a similar manner to plumbing and electrical fixtures, the vacuum inlet fittings and final connections are installed in a finish phase, after the wall finishing is complete.

 Vacuum piping systems may be installed by electricians, plumbers, specialized contractors, or even do-it-yourself (DIY) homeowners.

-Retrofitting of vacuum piping in existing structures can be surprisingly straightforward or more difficult, depending on the anatomy of the building.
-A home remodelling project can generate large amounts of irritating plaster dust and other demolition and construction dirt.
-Installing a central vacuum early in the project makes ongoing cleanup much easier, especially if it is a filterless true cyclonic unit, which can inhale even abrasive or sharp construction debris without concerns about bag clogging or breakage.